gbif/dwc-dp/darwin-core-data-package-guide.md

 ### 3.1 Descriptor file

-The descriptor MUST follow the [Data Package specification][package.descriptor] and MUST be named `datapackage.json`.
+1. The descriptor MUST follow the [Data Package specification][package.descriptor] and MUST be named `datapackage.json`.

+2. Dataset metadata MAY be expressed in an `eml.xml` file.
+It MUST follow the [Ecological Metadata Language specification](https://eml.ecoinformatics.org/) and MUST be placed at the same level as the `datapackage.json` file.

 ### 3.2 Package-level properties